-Morecambe Bay is steeped in history despite its small size.
-It is especially popular in the summer months, with many locals and visitors alike taking to the beaches and pebbly shores to enjoy the warm summer weather by the sea.
+Morecambe Bay is steeped in history with many locals and visitors alike taking to the beaches and pebbly shores to enjoy the warm summer weather by the sea.

 It has always been a popular seaside resort, with a vibrant festival scene and links to various popular celebrities, such as Eric Morecambe, Dame Thora Hird and motorcycle legend John McGuinness.
 Although it’s not as popular as it used to be back in the 60’s, 70’s and 80’s, there are still a variety of attractions that are well worth a visit, especially if you are planning to stay with us at our Bay View Holiday Park!

 Depicting one of the UK’s favourite comedians, the Eric Morecambe statue was erected in 1999 and was unveiled by the Queen herself.